Image by TuiPhotoengineer from iStock

 Figure 2: Key competencies of architects.
 Inspired by *The Staff Engineer’s Path by Tanya Reilly.*

-Based on these frameworks, I like to break down the key competencies that lead to impactful architecture into three main pillars:
+Based on these frameworks, I group architectural impact into three pillars:

 1. Big-Picture Thinking